Reelhouse/videojs-resume/Readme.md

 ## Support

-Browser testing for this project has been graciouslly donated by [BrowserStack](https://www.browserstack.com).
+Browser testing for this project has been graciously donated by [BrowserStack](https://www.browserstack.com).

 ## License